DijendraKyada/NYC-Taxi-Analysis/README.md

 import matplotlib.pyplot as plt
 ```

-Due to its large size we can load data as simple as shown below
+Due to its large size we can load data as simple as shown below.
+This method reads line by line from the disk making it much faster and requires less memory.

 ```python
 fn = 'Sources/trip_data_7.csv'